 5. Regular Professional Cleans do more than freshen breath

 We recommend a professional clean with one of our dentists or hygienists at least twice a year.
 Nevertheless, this may vary per patient.
 May require a deep clean appointment every 4 months.
-When this is upheld, bad breath and bad bacteria is greatly diminished.
+When this is upheld, bad breath and bad bacteria are greatly diminished.
 You would be surprised by the results of this simple and regular procedure.

 6. Drink a LOT of water